 Connectivity to a payment gateway for card processing is therefore essential for retailers.
 However, consumers’ growing adoption of APMs means that these also need to be part of a CNP checkout.
 After cards, online shoppers’ favorite payment method is digital wallets, with 29 percent using a wallet at least monthly.
 Any retailer without the option of a digital wallet is going to lose customers or create friction with a customer forced to reach for his/her credit card.

 Likewise, if a customer is used to paying with Apple Pay on their phone in a retailer’s physical store, this mobile wallet should also be also an option at its online checkout.
 In Q2, 24 percent of consumers used a mobile wallet to pay online.
 This number will grow as more retailers bolster their checkouts with mobile wallet offerings.

 Looking ahead, with 11 percent of consumers paying online with either cryptocurrency or eCash today, the payments space for retail is set to become even more diverse.
 Just as retailers aim to satisfy customers with products that meet their specific needs, they need to adopt the same approach to online and in-store payments.
 After all, merchants’ main objective for every retail action is ultimately a transaction.

 Afshin Yazdian joined Paysafe as CEO of its U.S. Acquiring division in 2020, bringing over two decades’ leadership experience in payments.

-Afshin holds a Bachelor of Business Administration (BBA) degree from Emory University’s Goizueta Business School in Atlanta and a Juris Doctor (JD) law degree from the University of Miami in Coral Gables, Florida.
+Afshin holds a Bachelor of Business Administration (BBA) degree from Emory University’s Goizueta Business School in Atlanta and a Juris Doctor (JD) law degree from the University of Miami.